evojam/play-elastic4s/README.md

 ## Usage

-Provide ES configuration and enable this module in `application.conf`
+Provide ES configuration and enable this module in `application.conf`.
+You may list multiple Elasticsearch client configuration blocks, and multiple index definitions in the indexTypes block.
+They will be available for injection with the @Named annotation, as shown in the example below.

     elastic4s {
         myCluster {
            default: true
-           uri: elasticsearch://host:port
+           uri: "elasticsearch://host:port"
            cluster.name: "mycluster"
+        }
+        indexTypes {
+            myIndex {
+                index: "myIndexName"
+                type: "myDocType"
+            }
+            otherIndex {
+                index: "otherIndexName"
+                type: "otherDocType"
+            }
         }
     }